'World Culture Festival 2024' inaugurated at Arts Council in Karachi

 |

-On this occasion, Governor Tessori stated there is no precedent for such a world culture festival in Pakistan’s history.
+On this occasion, Governor Tessori stated there was no precedent for such a world culture festival in Pakistan’s history.
 He expressed his honour in being invited by Shah and extended a warm welcome to the artists coming from 40 countries.

 He added that only "Ahmed Shah could spread joy on the gloomy faces of the people and he deserves appreciation because he provides platforms to artists.
-The credit for reviving the cultural festival goes to Karachi, and for 35 days, Pakistan’s positive image will be seen worldwide".
+The credit for reviving the cultural festival goes to Karachi, and for 35 days, Pakistan’s positive image will be seen worldwide."

 "The Sindh government has played a significant role in organising this festival, and today marks a day of pride," the governor added.